hatredholder/Copy-To-Clipboard-Hex-Colors/README.md

 # Copy-To-Clipboard-Hex-Colors

 A basic color showcase page.
-Made to practice JS and uploaded cause why not. 🤷
+Made to practice JS and uploaded it cause why not. 🤷

 Made with Django 4.0, JS.